-Not only was this group a lucrative source for holds, but every single pitcher was outside the draftable player pool coming into the season.
+Not only was this group a lucrative source for holds, but every single pitcher was outside the 15-team draftable player pool coming into the season (admittedly, that pool, as defined, is typically not interested in holds anyway).
 In the end, it's always "Draft Skills, Not Roles."